kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 ## Expose and access your workloads in multiple Namespaces

-1. Expose the HttpBin and Function services in their respective Namespaces by creating an APIRule CR in its own Namespace.
+1. Expose the HttpBin and Function Services in their respective Namespaces by creating an APIRule CR in its own Namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -